Nicholas Christakis: Public intellectual

 In addition to his scientific research and books, Christakis has contributed to popular media as a public intellectual, in a range of publications and on a range of topics.
 He has said he is invested in "advancing the public understanding of science", and he typically writes about matters at the intersection of the social, biological, and/or computational sciences.

-For instance, in addition to his book about the COVID-19 pandemic, Apollo's Arrow, released in 2020, Christakis published numerous essays helping to advance understanding of the social, economic, psychological, and epidemiological aspects of the pandemic, including in The Wall Street Journal, where he forecast the long course of the pandemic and outlined optimal responses; in The Washington Post regarding the role of compassion during epidemics; in The Atlantic regarding school closures, risk perception, and public health responses; and in FiveThirtyEight regarding how voting in the primary elections did not worsen the course of the pandemic.
+For instance, in addition to his book about the COVID-19 pandemic, Apollo's Arrow, released in 2020, Christakis published numerous essays helping to advance understanding of the social, economic, psychological, and epidemiological aspects of the pandemic.
+In The Wall Street Journal, he forecast the long course of the pandemic in 2020, outlined optimal responses, and provided a kind of post-mortem in 2024 (outlining how the pandemic would leave us with "public forgetting and private remembrance").
+In The Washington Post, he wrote about the role of compassion during epidemics.
+In The Atlantic, he wrote about school closures, risk perception, and public health responses.
+In FiveThirtyEight, he showed how voting in the primary elections did not worsen the course of the pandemic.
 Early in the pandemic (in August 2020), he wrote an invited essay for The Economist about how intrinsic properties of SARS-CoV-2 would make the COVID-19 pandemic more challenging to fight.
 The magazine relied on him for subsequent assessments of the long-term impact of the pandemic.
 In an interview for The Atlantic, Christakis also discussed the importance of free expression in combating the COVID-19 pandemic.

 For The New York Times, Christakis has written on prognostication, university education, free expression, and the evolution of social sciences.
 His essay on social science was said to have "created quite a stir", and it prompted debate and commentary.
 For The Washington Post, he has written not only about COVID but also on mass shootings and fatherhood.
-He wrote a piece about how to "construct novel, unnatural social systems based on the predictable ways that humans act" for The Boston Globe; on the role of social artificial intelligence (in 2019) in The Atlantic; and on social network dynamics (in 2012) in the Financial Times.
+For the Boston Review, with respect to inequality, he argued that recent research showed that "the luxuries of others matter if we can see them".
+He has also written about how to "construct novel, unnatural social systems based on the predictable ways that humans act" for The Boston Globe; the role of social artificial intelligence for The Atlantic; and about social network dynamics for the Financial Times.
+He published an article in The Economist in 2023 on the social and economic spillover effects of AI, arguing that AI systems will change how humans treat each other.